RAK3372 WisBlock LPWAN Module Quick Start Guide

 Minimum Hardware and Software Requirements

-Refer to the table for the minimum hardware and software required to perform the firmware upgrade via UART2:
+Refer to the table for the minimum hardware and software requirements to perform the firmware upgrade via UART2:

 Hardware/Software | Requirement |